 4. Find out about your rights

 Knowing where you stand regarding work and out-of-work benefits will have a massive impact on your mental health.
 Worrying about money is the last thing you need while facing a global pandemic.
 Make sure you head over to this handy guide from the government to find out how it can help you.
 You can also ask friends or fellow patients what they have done about money.
-Alternatively, you can email our Patient Support Manager, Lesley Harrison, at [email protected].
-Lesley can guide you through the process and reassure you about where you stand.
+Alternatively, you can email our Patient Support Manager, Hannah Harrison, at [email protected].
+Hannah can guide you through the process and reassure you about where you stand.

 5. Don’t be too hard on yourself